 The proxy registries communicate with the master registry via 0MQ IPC pub-sub.
-Because 0MQ is really, really fast, this ends up almost as fast as just computing the metrics locally anyway.
+Because 0MQ is really, really fast, this ends up being faster than just computing the metrics locally anyway.

 The obvious drawbacks are

 - a separate forked process doing the aggregation and reporting - a slight lag if the traffic volume is low due to batching in 0MQ